TomTom: Navigation

 TomTom units provide a flying interface with an oblique bird's-eye view of the road, as well as a direct-overhead map view.
 They use a GPS receiver to show the precise location and provide visual and spoken directions on how to drive to the specified destination.
 Some TomTom systems also integrate with mobile phones using Bluetooth, traffic congestion maps or to actually take calls and read SMS messages aloud.

 Navigation devices

-TomTom's all-in-one GPS navigation devices come with a touch screen, speaker, USB port, internal lithium-ion battery.
-Most models have Bluetooth transceivers that allow connection to a smartphone, allows the device to be used as a speakerphone to make and receive handsfree calls.
+TomTom's all-in-one GPS navigation devices come with a touch screen, speaker, USB port, and an internal lithium-ion battery.
+Most models have Bluetooth transceivers that allow connection to a smartphone, enabling the device to be used as a speakerphone to make and receive handsfree calls.